separateurCreated with Sketch.

 St. Valentine's Day has become a day where everyone wears red, hanging-up decorations of red hearts, or simply making red a primary color in their house and office.

-While the color red is clearly being used in connection to the red hearts that are everywhere, in truth the color has a much deeper meaning.
+While the color red is clearly being used in connection to the red hearts that are everywhere, and a general connection between red and "love;" in truth the color has a much deeper spiritual meaning that we often forget on February 14.

 Red for martyrdom and burning love